digitallawyer/openlegaldictionary/_definitions/generale.md

 ---
 title: Generale
 permalink: "/definitions/generale.html"
-body: The usual commons ln a religious house, distinguished from pietan-tin, which on extraordinary occasions were allowed beyond the commons.
+body: The usual commons in a religious house, distinguished from pietan-tin, which on extraordinary occasions were allowed beyond the commons.
 Cowell
 published_at: '2018-07-07'
 layout: post